 The car accident statute of limitations in New York depends on whether you plan to bring a personal injury or wrongful death lawsuit.
-CPLR 214(4) states that you generally have three years from the date of your accident to bring a personal injury lawsuit.
-However, EPTL 5-4.1 notes that you generally have two years from the date of your loved one’s passing to bring forth a wrongful death lawsuit.
+CVP §214(4) states that you generally have three years from the date of your accident to bring a personal injury lawsuit.
+However, EPT §5-4.1 notes that you generally have two years from the date of your loved one’s passing to bring forth a wrongful death lawsuit.

 There may be exceptions to these statutes.
-You may want to consider calling a law firm to determine if certain circumstances in your case grant you additional time to act.
+You may want to consider calling a law firm to determine your timeframe for bringing a lawsuit.

 You may face numerous losses (financial and otherwise) as a direct result of a car accident.
 You may even be dealing with the loss of a loved one whose car accident-related injuries proved fatal.
 To recoup your losses, you may be able to reach an agreement with the liable insurance company.
-However, for whatever reason, this may not work out.
+However, an insurer may undervalue your claim or outright deny it.

 Some challenges that may be present in recovering compensation from the insurance company include:

 - The liable insurance policy does not cover your losses.

 - There is difficulty proving who was at fault for the collision.

 - There is a dispute regarding the cost of your damages.